Muscle energy technique

 Muscle Energy Techniques (METs) describes a broad class of manual therapy techniques directed at improving musculoskeletal function or joint function, and improving pain.
 METs are commonly used by manual therapists, physical therapists, occupational therapist, chiropractors, athletic trainers, osteopathic physicians, and massage therapists.
-Muscle energy requires the patient to actively use his or her muscles on request to aid in treatment.
+Muscle energy requires the patient to actively use their muscles on request to aid in treatment.
 Muscle energy techniques are used to treat somatic dysfunction, especially decreased range of motion, muscular hypertonicity, and pain.

 Historically, the concept emerged as a form of osteopathic manipulative diagnosis and treatment in which the patient's muscles are actively used on request, from a precisely controlled position, in a specific direction, and against a distinctly executed physician counterforce.
 It was first described in 1948 by Fred Mitchell, Sr, D.O.

 Pathophysiology

 Injury can occur as a result of trauma, accidents, overuse, strain/sprain, etc., not all of which should be treated with muscle energy.
 These techniques are most appropriate for the following injury patterns: